noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - tarpit
   - unless
   - unset-var
-- default-server: configures defaults for any server lines that follow it

 ### backend: server responders

 - server: heart of the backend section; can be specified multiple times to specify settings and URI for your physical backend servers that fullfil the requests
-  - each server must opt into health checks via the check argument on the server or default-server line
+  - each server must explicitly opt into health checks via the `check` argument on the server or default-server line
+  - set default settings on default-server:, then customer on server:
+  - specifying an ip addr/hostname will force resolution at haproxy startup
+  - specifying resolvers: will allow resolution at runtime
 - server-template placeholders for service discovery tools to populate server directives dynamically

-### needs categorization

-- routing
-  - acl: ...
 - balance: specifies load balancing strategy for a backend
-    - is ignored if ar equest mathes a persistence strategy
+  - is ignored if a request mathes a persistence strategy
-      - (e.g. an ACL forcing a request to route to specific server based on cookie)
+    - e.g. an ACL forcing a request to route to specific server based on cookie
+  - algorithms:
+    - roundrobin: for quick and short requests; each server is used in turns; smoothest and fairest algorithm when the server's processing time remains equally distributed
+    - static-rr: similar to roundrobin except that it is static, which means that changing a server's weight on the fly will have no effect
+    - leastconn: for long lives connections, e.g. websockets; The server with the lowest number of connections receives the connection
+    - uri: route to services optimized to handle speicfic types of requests; hashes either the left part of the URI (before the question mark) or the whole URI (if the "whole" parameter is present) and divides the hash value by the total weight of the running servers
+    - first: the first server with available connection slots receives the connection
+      - once a server reaches its maxconn value, the next is used
+    - source: the source IP address is hashed & divided by total weight of the running servers to designate which server will receive the request
+      - the same IP address will always reach the same server while the servers stay the same
+      - generally used in TCP mode where no cookie may be inserted
+    - url_parem: The URL parameter specified in argument will be looked up in the query string of each HTTP GET request.
+    - hdr(name): The HTTP header <name> will be looked up in each HTTP request
 - cookie: enables cookie-based peristence
   - SERVERUSED: send this as a cookie to the client; the value is the server that handles the initial request; the client will always go to this server for this session
     - the name of the server is set by the cookie argument on the server line
+- option httpchk: send layer 7 (http) health checks to backend server
+  - has to respond with 2xx|3xx to be considerd healthy
+  - tcp only has to respond (e.g. even a 5xx) to be considered health
+  - will default to send the request as OPTIONS /
+  - can be used with servers in mode tcp if they respond with http at the route specified
+- default-server: configures defaults for any server lines that follow it

+### needs categorization

+- acl: ..
 - environemnt & variables
   - variables scopes
     - proc{}: var is available during all phases